pcko1/robotic-arm/README.md

 # robotic-arm
-Detailed kinematics analysis of a 5-DOF robotic arm (RPRRR) without spherical wrist.
+Detailed kinematics analysis of a 5-DOF robotic arm (RPRRR) without spherical wrist using nonlinear optimization for inverse kinematics subjected to joint constraints.

-The methodology and background of the methods are described in depth in the attached report.
+The methodology and background of the methods are described in depth in the attached [report](https://github.com/pcko1/robotic-arm/blob/master/robot-arm-report.pdf).

+The proposed inverse kinematics solution exhibits very promising results.

+Note: This project has been developed purely out of personal curiosity.

 ## Arm Geometry
 <p align="center">